rcofresi/skrstck.github.io/_posts/2018-11-20-Publication.md

 ---
 title:  "Article: Effects of intelligibility on within- and cross-modal sentence recognition memory for native and non-native listeners."
 date:   2018-11-20
-categories: [Papers]
+categories: [Articles]
-tags: [Papers, JASA, Clear Speech, Recognition Memory, Dissertation]
+tags: [Articles, JASA, Clear Speech, Recognition Memory, Dissertation]
 ---

 Keerstock, S., & Smiljanic, R. (2018).
 Effects of intelligibility on within- and cross-modal sentence recognition memory for native and non-native listeners.
 The Journal of the Acoustical Society of America, 144(5), 2871–2881.